Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 A critical part of a security-conscious mindset is running regular updates. **This is NOT something you do only once at the start of installation.** You should be running these regularly to keep up to date with security fixes and zero-day exploits.

+> **IMPORTANT:** If Windows Update fails with errors, you may have Internet connectivity issues.
+Ask your professor for help!

 1. In the *SConfig* application, select Option 5 (*Update settings*).
 Use your keyboard.
 1. In the new *Update setting* screen, enter **5** (*Opt-in to Microsoft Update*) and hit **Enter** to confirm.
 1. The next screen will ask you confirm again.
 Enter **y** and hit **Enter** to continue.
 (Then, hit **Enter** again.)